WICG/attribution-reporting-api/EVENT.md

 ### Handling an attribution source event

-A `navigation` attribution source event will be logged to storage if  the navigation occurs with [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation). `event` sources don’t require activation.
+A `navigation` attribution source stored only if the navigation occurs with [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation). `event` sources don’t require activation.

-An attribution source will be eligible for reporting if any page on any of the associated `destination` eTLD+1s (advertiser sites) triggers attribution for the associated reporting origin.
+An attribution source is eligible for reporting if any page on any of the associated `destination` eTLD+1s (advertiser sites) triggers attribution for the associated reporting origin.

 ### Publisher-side Controls for Attribution Source Declaration

 This API is governed by a [Permissions Policy](https://www.w3.org/TR/permissions-policy/) with a default allowlist of `*`.
-This means that publishers can opt-out of the API for themselves or third parties, but by default anyone on the page can use the API.
+This means that publishers can opt out of the API for themselves or third parties, but by default anyone on the page can use the API.
 See [issue 558](https://github.com/WICG/attribution-reporting-api/issues/558) for more details.

 ### Triggering Attribution

-Attribution can only be triggered for a source on a page whose eTLD+1 matches the eTLD+1 of (one of) the site(s) provided in `destination`.
+Attribution can only be triggered for a source on a page whose eTLD+1 matches the eTLD+1 of one of the sites provided in `destination`.
 To trigger attribution, a similar mechanism is used as source event registration, via HTML:
 ```html
 <img src="https://ad-tech.example/conversionpixel"